This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Nest Materials Used by Birds

-You’ll be amazed at what birds use to create their perfect homes, from twigs and moss to unexpected items like spider webs and plastic strips.
+You’ll be amazed at the creative materials birds use to build their homes, from twigs and grass to spider webs and even cigarette butts in urban areas.

 Natural Materials